 Bank wallet vs. digital wallet apps

-The imminent launch of Paze is raising plenty of questions.
+The of the reimagined digital wallet from Paze is raising plenty of questions.

 Paze addresses consumers’ top concerns about online checkout by providing:

-• A win-win checkout experience for merchants and consumers: Merchants can choose from two simple ways for consumers to begin checkout using Paze.
-Merchants can design their own Paze experience to suit their business needs with one hosted JavaScript SDK enabling any integration.
-And customers can build relationships with merchants directly by using Paze to create an account at their website.
+A win-win checkout experience for merchants and consumers: Merchants can choose from two simple ways for consumers to begin checkout using Paze.
+Merchants can design their own Paze experience to suit their business, and customers can build relationships with merchants directly by using Paze to create an account at their website.

-• Offered by the banks and credit unions consumers trust: A 2022 study by McKinsey found that consumers prefer their financial institutions more than other wallet providers to offer a digital payment solution.3 Paze is offered by seven of the nation’s largest banks, providing the experience consumers count on from their trusted financial institutions.
+Offered by consumers’ existing banks and credit unions: A 2022 study by McKinsey found that consumers prefer their financial institutions more than other wallet providers to offer a digital payment solution.3 Paze is offered by seven of the nation’s largest banks, providing the experience consumers count on from their financial institutions.

-• A simplified checkout experience: Integrating Paze into merchants’ online checkout process means their customers no longer need to worry about the cumbersome manual entry of 16-digit card numbers, removing a substantial obstacle to conversion—including mistyped payment credentials.
-Paze simplifies checkout and there’s no third-party app to download.
+A simplified checkout experience: Integrating Paze into merchants’ online checkout process means their customers no longer need to worry about the cumbersome manual entry of 16-digit card numbers, removing a substantial obstacle to conversion—including mistyped payment credentials.
+The Paze checkout method simplifies checkout and there’s no third-party app to download.

-Paze offers the experience consumers count on from their trusted financial institutions while enabling easy online purchases.
+The Paze checkout method offers the experience consumers count on from their financial institutions while enabling easy online purchases.

 Bank wallet customer experience: